Supreme Court of Spain: Military members of the Fifth Chamber

-The Organic Law on the military jurisdiction provides that halve of the members of the Fifth chamber will be selected from general officers of the Military Legal Corps.
+The Organic Law on the military jurisdiction provides that half of the members of the Fifth chamber will be selected from general officers of the Military Legal Corps.
 These members are appointed by the General council of the judiciary from a list proposed by the Ministry of Defence.
 Upon nomination to the Supreme Court, military members are retired from the armed forces and will act only on the capacity of Supreme Court Justices.

 Tenure

 The tenure of the Magistrates of the Supreme Court is regulated in Section 386 of the Judiciary Organic Act and it establishes a life tenure.
 However, the law also established that the magistrates must retire at the age of 70.
 However, the law allows the magistrates to ask the General Council of the Judiciary an extension of their tenure until the age of 72.
 The Magistrates can freely retire since the age of 65.

 Outside of these cases, magistrates shall be forcedly retired when there is a permanent disability for the exercise of their functions.
 The forced retire can be requested by the Prosecution Ministry or the magistrate itself to the Governing Council of the Supreme Court or to the Governing Council of a specific chamber.
 After this, the Governing Council shall send the request to the GCJ and the Council shall approve the retire.